 The typing of those relations is particularly needed to enable quality assessment and identification of error sources in the process (see goals C and D in Section 1.1), so as to facilitate the exploration of provenance information.

-The type of usage or generation is a free text attribute, but if one of the terms in Table 15 applies, it should be used.
+The type of usage or generation is an optional attribute.
+It is a free text attribute, but if one of the terms in Table 15 applies, it should be used.